Interacting partially directed self avoiding walk. From phase transition to the geometry of the collapsed phase: Preparation : the main tools.

-and we state a Proposition that allows us to remove the $n$ dependence of the exponential decay rate. \begin{proposition}[Decay rate of large area probability] For $[q_1,q_2]\subset(0,+\infty)$, there exist $c_1,c_2>0$ and $n_0\in\N$ such that
+The following Proposition shows that the exponential decay rate induced by the change of probability in \eqref{definH} can be controlled uniformly in $n$. \begin{proposition}[Decay rate of large area probability] For $[q_1,q_2]\subset(0,+\infty)$, there exist $c_1,c_2>0$ and $n_0\in\N$ such that

 and

 \end{proposition}